17 Top-Rated Beaches in Ireland

 Inchydoney beach is a short distance (about 6.4 kilometers) from Clonakilty, a picturesque town (and past winner of the Tidy Towns Competition) bursting with restaurants, shops, and plenty of music.
 Not planning to stay in one of the nearby beach hotels?
 Clonakilty is an ideal spot to rest your weary feet after a day well spent.

 2. Inch Beach, County Kerry

-Located on the Dingle Peninsula in southwest Ireland, Inch beach is a must-visit on your tour of Irish beaches.
+Located on the Dingle Peninsula in southwest Ireland, Inch beach is a must-visit on your tour of the best beaches in Ireland.
 Crashing waves caress the golden sand of this finger-shaped peninsula as they bring avid surfers back to shore.
 Swimming here is a treat (albeit a cold one).
 Where else can you kick your way toward lush rolling hills?

 Made famous by David Lean's film, Ryan's Daughter, its name wrongly implies a small piece of beach.
 This more than four-kilometer-wide expanse juts into the sea between Dingle and Castlemaine harbors, offering up views of the Slieve Mish and MacGillicuddy Reeks.